 Sisal: When you’re looking for an extremely durable natural rug, Sisal is a perfect material.
 Sisal is often used in rope and twine, so you know it’s a thicker, resilient fiber.
-Sisal is a rougher texture than jute, cotton or wool when you’re comparing natural rug fibers, so it’s more ideal for an entry rug than
+Sisal is a rougher texture than jute, cotton or wool when you’re comparing natural rug fibers, so it’s more ideal for an entry rug than anything else.

 Cotton: Cotton is a very soft and versatile textile hoption for a natural rug.
 The best option is an organic cotton that has been certified.
 This will ensure there have been no pesticides used on the fibers.

 Cotton rugs are good for spots that you want to have a softer feel, such as a kids’ room or living space.
 Cotton fibers are also quite strong and breathable, which means it doesn’t hold on to added moisture.

 Rawganique: Rugs mad eo chemical free organic cotton, hemp and wool that are completely free from PFAs and use only natural fibers.
 You can find anything from area rugs to bath mats, which makes it easy to deck every room in your house with natural, toxin free rugs.
 All rugs are dyed with natural colors or are left undyed for a natural feel.

 EarthWeave: Originally a carpeting company, they’ve branched off into rugs that are perfectly safe and healthy for your home.
 There are not added chemicals or treatments to the carpet, and their fibers are 100% natural.
 You can purchase EarthWeave rugs at The Green Design Center